askrella/streamlit-llm/README.md

 3. Set up environment variables:

    - Create a file named `.env` in the root directory of the project.
-   - Add your OpenAI API key and a Password (protects your streamlit llm tool) to the `.env` file:
+   - Add your OpenAI API key to the `.env` file:

      ```text
      OPENAI_API_KEY=your_api_key